For urgent consular assistance call

 Thefts and assaults take place on intercity trains.

 Drink spiking is an issue, especially in Centrul Vechi (the old town in Bucharest).
+Drink spiking can occur at popular nightclubs and bars, often leading to sexual assault.

-To protect yourself from crime:
+To protect yourself from drink spiking:

 More information:

-Sometimes thieves pretend to be police officers and ask for ID and wallets.
+Sometimes, thieves pretend to be police officers and ask for ID and wallets.

 Romanian police won't stop you at random to ask for your ID or wallet.
 However, they may conduct checks if you don't comply with local laws.